shammellee/awesome-django/README.md

 ## SEO

-*Packages that help improve SEO ( Search Engine Optimization ) of projects.*
+*Packages that help improve SEO ( Search Engine Optimization ) of projects*

 * [django-meta](https://github.com/nephila/django-meta/) - a pluggable app to allow Django developers to quickly add meta tags and OpenGraph, Twitter, and Google Plus properties to their HTML responses.
 * [django-seo](https://github.com/willhardy/django-seo/) - Provides a set of tools for managing Search Engine Optimisation (SEO) for Django sites.